Nemocas/AbstractAlgebra.jl/docs/src/direct_sum.md

 (5, 7, -6, 9, -5)

 julia> S3, f3 = sub(F, [m1, m2])
-(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 5 over integers)
+(Submodule over Integers with 2 generators and no relations, Hom: submodule over Integers with 2 generators and no relations -> free module of rank 5 over integers)

 julia> D, f = direct_sum(S1, S2, S3)
-(DirectSumModule over integers, AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule, Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule, Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule], AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: DirectSumModule -> Submodule over Integers with 2 generators and no relations, Hom: DirectSumModule -> Submodule over Integers with 2 generators and no relations, Hom: DirectSumModule -> Submodule over Integers with 2 generators and no relations])
+(DirectSumModule over integers, AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: submodule over Integers with 2 generators and no relations -> DirectSumModule over integers, Hom: submodule over Integers with 2 generators and no relations -> DirectSumModule over integers, Hom: submodule over Integers with 2 generators and no relations -> DirectSumModule over integers], AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: DirectSumModule over integers -> submodule over Integers with 2 generators and no relations, Hom: DirectSumModule over integers -> submodule over Integers with 2 generators and no relations, Hom: DirectSumModule over integers -> submodule over Integers with 2 generators and no relations])
 ```

 ## Functionality for direct sums